strangerstudios/pmpro-member-directory/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 2.1.1 - 2025-08-19 =
+* BUG FIX: Resolved an issue where the profile page did not correctly support parent pages. (@andrewlimaza)

 = 2.1 - 2025-08-05 =
 * ENHANCEMENT: Added Google Maps functionality to the directory and profile pages.
 See our documentation for new actions and filters - most are borrowed from the Membership Maps Add On with `pmpromd_` prefix instead of `pmpromm_` (@andrewlimaza)
 * ENHANCEMENT: Adjusted the default generated shortcodes for both the directory and profile pages to include the `elements` attribute with a default set of elements. (@kimcoleman)